Bamar people

-The Bamar people (Burmese: ဗမာလူမျိုး, ba. ma lu myui: /my/; also known as Burmese people or Burmans) are a Sino-Tibetan-speaking ethnic group native to Myanmar (formerly known as Burma).
+The Bamar people (Burmese: ဗမာလူမျိုး, ba. ma lu myui: /my/; also known as Burmese people or Burmans) are a Tibeto-Burman-speaking ethnic group native to Myanmar (formerly known as Burma).
 With an estimated population of around 35 million people, they are the largest ethnic group in Myanmar, accounting for 68.78% of the country's total population.
 The geographic homeland of the Bamar is the Irrawaddy River basin.
-The Bamar speak the Burmese language which serves as the national language and lingua franca of Myanmar.
+The Bamar speak the Burmese language, which serves as the national language and lingua franca of Myanmar.

 Ethnonyms

 In the Burmese language, Bamar (ဗမာ, also transcribed Bama) and Myanmar (မြန်မာ, also transliterated Mranma and transcribed Myanma) have historically been interchangeable endonyms.
 Burmese is a diglossic language; "Bamar" is the diglossic low form of "Myanmar," which is the diglossic high equivalent.
 The term "Myanmar" is extant to the early 1100s, first appearing on a stone inscription, where it was used as a cultural identifier, and has continued to be used in this manner.
 From the onset of British colonial rule to the Japanese occupation of Burma, "Bamar" was used in Burmese to refer to both the country and its majority ethnic group.
 Since the country achieved independence in 1948, "Myanmar" has been officially used to designate both the nation-state, its official language and majority ethnic group, but the ethnic group was renamed to "Bamar" in 1980 by the order of General Ne Win.
 In spoken usage, "Bamar" and "Myanmar" remain interchangeable, especially with respect to referencing the language and country.

 In the English language, the Bamar are known by a number of exonyms, including Burmans and Burmese, both of which were interchangeably used by the British.
 (Note: Historical spellings include 'Birman'.)
 In June 1989, in an attempt to indigenise both the country's place names and ethnonyms, the military government changed the official English names of the country (from Burma to Myanmar), the language (from Burmese to Myanmar), and the country's majority ethnic group (from Burmans to Bamar).